shaneholloman/three-geospatial/packages/atmosphere/WEBGPU.md

 A post-processing node that renders atmospheric transparency and inscattered light.
 It can optionally apply post-process lighting.

+- `aerialPerspective`: Accounts for inscattered light from the camera to scene objects.
+- `aerialPerspectiveBackdrop`: Accounts for inscattered light _behind_ the geometry.
+Used as a backdrop node in transparent materials.

 → [Source](/packages/atmosphere/src/webgpu/AerialPerspectiveNode.ts)

 ### Constructor